arunkrishnan-dt/dynatrace_snmp_2.0/3_Sign_extension.md

 ## Assign a group to your ActiveGate

-During SNMP monitoring setup, there is the option to select Group of ActiveGates from which extension is to run.
+During SNMP monitoring setup, there is the option to select ActiveGate 'Group' to run the extension.
 All ActiveGates out of the box belong to 'default' group.

-If you would like extension to run from only certain ActiveGates,  specify a new 'group' in those ActiveGate `custom.properties` file and restart Dynatrace ActiveGate service.
+If you would like the extension to run from a subset of your ActiveGates, a group has to be defined.

+To add an ActiveGate to a group, specify 'group' parameter in ActiveGate `custom.properties` file and restart Dynatrace ActiveGate service.

 Location of custom.properties file: